 Chapter Two: Family

-That night, Luna and Harry – who was now named Harlow Arctrurus Lovegood – shared Luna's crib.
-Luna, smaller than your newly announced big brother, pressed herself far into the pillow, blonde hair curling across Harry's form like a blanket.
+That night, Luna and Harry – who was now 'officially' named Harlow Arctrurus Lovegood – shared Luna's crib.
+Luna, smaller than her new twin brother, pressed herself far into the pillow, blonde hair curling across Harry's form like a blanket.
 They slept peacefully together, backs touching lightly.
 Their small movements in the night seemed to mirror the other; when Harry turned, so did Luna; when Luna moved her arm, Harry moved to make room for her motion.
-If Harry fussed, Luna made a soothing noise in her throat, and if Luna squirmed, Harry grabbed her long hair and tugged just lightly enough to announce his presence: I'm here, don't worry.
+If Harry fussed, Luna made a soothing noise in her throat, and if Luna squirmed unhappily, Harry grabbed her long hair and tugged just lightly enough to announce his presence: I'm here, don't worry.

 The very next day, the changes started to appear.
-Harry's hair grew rapidly; all Lovegoods had long hair, after all, and soon his was just inches from Luna's, feminine but not girly at all if you took in his boyish face as well.
-Estelle changed her eye colour from silver-blue to Harry's green; they couldn't bring themselves to take away those lovely eyes, and it seemed that the ritual couldn't either.
+Harry's hair grew rapidly; all Lovegoods had long hair, after all, and soon his was just inches from Luna's length.
+It was feminine in nature in this day and age, but not girly if you took in his boyish face as well.
+Estelle changed her own eye colour from silver-blue to Harry's green; they couldn't bring themselves to take away those lovely eyes, and it seemed that the ritual couldn't either.
 Other than that, some features changed a bit; the family would be wandering around in the home, minding their own business, and suddenly their bones or skin would ripple.
 Eventually, the Lovegoods shared similar features, like eye shapes, nose size, and skin colour.
 Nothing, luckily, changed so much that Estelle, Xenophilius, and Luna were more different than growth, age, or a simple spell could explain.

 They became a proper family quickly.
 Estelle took Harry into the woods to see unicorns and owls and other magical creatures.
 She taught him how to take photographs and turn them into magical ones, told him about the stars and helped him prune the Dirigible Plums.
-Xenophilius read him The Tales of Beedle the Bard, let Harry help make potions, and even constructed a seat that ran on rails all over the first floor, which Harry could sit in and be pushed, like he was flying.
+Xenophilius read him The Tales of Beedle the Bard, let Harry help make potions, and even constructed a seat that ran on rails all over the first floor, which Harry or Luna could sit in and once they were pushed or a simple charm was cast, it would soar around, like they were flying.
 He showed him how to garden and how to take care of the animals.
 Luna taught Harry how to sing and paint and swim and how to carefully approach unicorns in the forest to pet them.
 Often, the four Lovegoods could be found in the Muggle portion of Ottery St. Catchpole shopping for foodstuffs.
 Everyone who saw them cooed at the two long-haired babies riding on their parent's shoulders, swinging off their hands, or skipping along behind them, hand in hand.

-Estelle and Xenophilius explained to Harry how they had found him, and glossed carefully over Estelle's vision of his life with the Muggles, just telling the boy that they had been rather rude to him and they didn't want him to grow up that way.
+Estelle and Xenophilius explained to Harry how they had found him, and glossed carefully over Estelle's vision of his life with the Muggles, just telling the boy that she had seen that they would be rather rude to him and they didn't want him to grow up that way.
 Both Luna and Harry understood the seriousness of not telling anyone his true identity.

-Their story was well thought out and made sense; 'Harlow', called Harry after Estelle's grandfather, had been born a month premature, and had been sickly for nearly two years.
+Their story was well thought out and made sense; 'Harlow', called so after Estelle's grandfather and shortened to sound more child-like and not quite so old, had been born a month premature, before his twin sister (which was why they had different birthdates; the Lovegoods kept Harry's July 31st birthdate, as it fit perfectly with the story, since Luna was born on August 31st; the spell had, in fact, de-aged him to the appropriate age as well, which had been very confusing for Harry at first when he suddenly wasn't able to walk or speak as well), and had been sickly for nearly two years.
 Harry took after his mother, and Luna after her father.
 There was no debate among the few that even cared to listen to the family whether the story was true or not (it was one of the most ordinary things to come out of the Lovegood household in years), and the family had a normal, happy life until their Hogwarts years – normal, at least, except for the typical wizard events, like accidental magic.

 Harry and Luna were nine when Estelle was experimenting in the work room.
 The twins had been grooming the Dirigible Plums when they felt the shock of strong magic; that was their only warning.
 Instinctively, they both grabbed each other's hands and wished for protection –